llm-jp/awesome-japanese-llm/README_en.md

 <p align="center">
   <img src="figures/parameter_size_overview.png" alt="Parameter sizes of Japanese and English LLMs over time">
 </p>
-<figcaption style="font-style: italic; font-size: 0.9em; color: #6b7280; text-align: center;">Parameter sizes of Japanese and English LLMs over time.
-We refer to this article for information about Japanese LLMs, and to the <a href="https://lifearchitect.ai/models-table/">Models table</a> on LifeArchitect.ai for information about English LLMs.
-Please notify us if there are any corrections or additions needed.</figcaption>
+<figcaption style="font-style: italic; font-size: 0.9em; color: #6b7280; text-align: center;">Evolution of parameter sizes for Japanese LLMs and English LLMs.
+The information on the Japanese models is derived from this article, while the information on the English models can be referred from the <a href="https://lifearchitect.ai/models-table/">Models table</a> on LifeArchitect.ai.
+However, due to space constraints in the figure, some models have been omitted.
+Additionally, estimates are included in the parameter count for English models.
+Please notify us of any corrections, additions, or updates.</figcaption>

 ---